We were lucky enough to get in conversation with Peter Gibson, Director of Architecture at Hunters.

 Discover their stunning portfolio ranging from residential, senior living and healthcare projects, in their portfolio section

-Over the next 18 months, which sectors do you predict being most busy?
-Why?
+Over the next 18 months, which sectors do you predict to be most busy and why?

 We also have a pipeline of healthcare and senior living schemes at various stages of development, and it is important for us to ensure we have a variety of projects at different work stages.

-Over the next 18 months, what obstacles do you predict to your market?
+Over the next 18 months, what obstacles do you predict for your market?